 Following are some tips for managing situations and activities in the early years:

 Playgroup - When you first join a playgroup, let other parents and carers know you have a child at risk of anaphylaxis.
-Our online shop has posters, brochures, and DVDs that can be useful tools to help introduce the issue and educate those around you.
+Our online shop has posters and brochures that can be useful tools to help introduce the issue and educate those around you.

 Suggest safe foods for morning tea and discuss how best to manage playgroup gatherings.